PREVENTING Female genital cutting (FGC)

-There is insufficient empirical research to inform public policy and advocacy on FGC in immigrant and refugee communities in the United States.
-To date, no sustainable initiatives have been launched on a local level to engage a broader array of immigrant and refugee communities on FGC and related issues.
+There is insufficient empirical research to inform public policy, interventions and advocacy on FGC in immigrant and refugee communities in the United States.
+To date, no sustainable initiatives have been launched at the local level to engage a broader array of immigrant and refugee communities in the United States.
 And, no efforts have been made to develop best practices that could improve outcomes for this vulnerable group of immigrant women and girls.

 Sauti Yetu’s work on FGC in New York City draws upon a decade of experience impacting public policy by developing evidence-based programs, women and girl's leadership and social support networks, and conducting trainings on the topic of FGC.
 Sauti Yetu's community engagement and supportive services include but are not limited to the following:

 Sauti Yetu has learned that changing a community's social norms is a process, not a single event, and is fostered by the community itself, and not a single individual.
 We work within communities to understand their concerns and their understanding of FGC to affect change rather than haphazardly forcing messages from outside.
 Sauti Yetu's efforts to influence behavioral and social change is systematic and targeted towards each community.
 Sauti Yetu has become skilled facilitators of individual and collective change by working with, guiding, facilitating, and supporting African immigrant and refugee communities in New York City along a journey of change.